brandonong97/data_analytics_projects/README.md

 ## Project 2: Basic cleaning and visualisation (R)

 Overview: Some simple scripting and visualisation of dataset from a school test.
-Each visualisation answers a specific question regarding patterns found in each data.
+The dataset includes road accidents in the UK.